gtronset/beets-filetote/README.md

 ### Other CLI Operations

-Additional commands such such as `move` or `modify` will also trigger Filetote to handle files.
+Additional commands such such as `move`, `modify`, `update`, etc. will also trigger Filetote to handle files.
 These commands typically work with [queries], targeting specific files that match the supplied query.
 Please note that the operation executed by beets for these commands do not use the value set in the config file under `import`, they instead are specified as part of the CLI command.

 [queries]: https://beets.readthedocs.io/en/stable/reference/query.html